custom-cards/upcoming-media-card/README.md

 |genres|List of genres|
 |rating|Rating of item|
 |studio|Producing Studio|
+|aired|When media originally aired, useful for when airdate is set as download date etc.
 |runtime|Must be number of minutes as integer, the card then formats as needed.
 |poster|Direct link to items poster image
 |fanart|Direct link to items fanart image.
 If fanart is an empty string the card will zoom in and shift the poster image as a fallback.